mecaniser/elis-logistics-manager/backend/ANALYZE_CUSTOM_EXPENSES_README.md

 ### Database Connection Error

-- For local development: Ensure `elisogistics.db` exists in the backend directory
+- For local development: Ensure `elisgroup.db` exists in the backend directory
 - For Railway: Ensure `DATABASE_URL` environment variable is set correctly

 ### No Custom Expenses Found